Positive Behaviour Policy

 These values are often seen within Personal, Social & Emotional Development and Understanding the World (Early Years Foundation Stage).

-The importance of our Behaviour Management Policy:
+The importance of our Positive Behaviour Policy:

 Children are given clear boundaries so that they understand acceptable ways to behave.
 In turn, they are praised for their efforts, which promotes a positive sense of self; this then inspires a positive environment where children flourish.
 Developing a culture of mutual respect between staff and children, and between the children and their peers, empowers the children to negotiate and resolve many of their own issues.